top of page

 Many biomechanical dysfunctions are quite obvious and well known and are often referred to in terms like ‘excessive pronation’ or ‘shin splints’, policeman’s heel and plantar fasciitis etc. Others are less obvious and have no common term, however with careful and in depth examination and assessment, most painful conditions can be resolved with the correct treatment plan.

 This is the skill of the biomechanist i.e. to determine the nature and application of the external forces that result in internal tissue pathology (damage) and how to reduce those forces with an appropriate treatment plan.
-The treatment plan also has a clinical element and the skill here is to identify the actual tissue that is traumatised and give rehabilitation treatment to heal the damaged tissue.
+The treatment plan also has a clinical element and the skill here is to identify the actual tissue that is traumatized and give rehabilitation treatment to heal the damaged tissue.

 You may also be interested in Orthotics and insoles.